 On the build screen, you'll see that a default form has already been configured, with some of the more common fields included.
 If you like, you can use the default form as-is; simply save and publish your form to use it in your site.
 If you'd like to make changes, you can click and drag to rearrange the form fields however you like.
 Click and drag any additional fields from the left side of the screen to add them to your form.
 Click on the trash can icon on any field to remove it from the form.
 Some fields, like First Name and Email Address, will not have a delete icon as they are required and cannot be removed.

 Many of the fields available should be familiar to Virtuous users, as they are used elsewhere in the system.
+You'll notice Contact and Individual Custom Fields will be available on the left-hand side to build into your form.
+In addition, any enabled Contact or Individual Custom Collections can be added to your form to track more complex data.
+You can learn more about using a Custom Collection in an online form here!
 The "Heading" and "Paragraph" fields are specifically designed for donation forms, allowing for a title and a block of descriptive text to be used as part of the form.

 Use the "Field Label" to customize the actual field label shown on-screen.
 For example, you may wish to Have the Address fields specify "Home Address."
 The "Placeholder" value allows you to display faint gray text in any field, as an example of the data required.
 Placeholders will display on a published form like this: